We are a laboratory in the University of Colorado Department of Medicine Division of Cardiology.

 What is the role of protein synthesis and homeostasis during cell fate transitions?In the past few years we have developed analytical and computational methods to measure the individual half-life of thousands of protein species in complex systems.
 We discovered widespread changes in protein synthesis and degradation rates in animal models that to discover new disease signatures.
 Going forward, we are planning to apply our tools to identify the protein quality control factors that are important for cellular differentiation in iPSC systems as well as during transitions from stress to cellular senescence.

-Work in the laboratory is funded by a federal NIH/NHLBI R00 award as well as institutional funding from the University of Colorado School of Medicine and the Consortium for Fibrosis Research & Translation.
+Work in the laboratory is funded by a federal NIH/NHLBI R00 award, NIH Common Funds R03 award, as well as institutional funding from the University of Colorado School of Medicine and the Consortium for Fibrosis Research & Translation.
 We have fully funded positions available.
 Inquire if you are interested in joining our team!

-Edward is an Assistant Professor at University of Colorado School of Medicine (Medicine/Cardiology), and a faculty member of the Integrated Physiology (IPHY) and the Cell Biology, Stem Cell, and Development (CSD) graduate programs.
-Edward received his BSc degree in Cell Biology at the University of California, Berkeley, his PhD in molecular physiology at UCLA, and completed his postdoctoral training in stem cell biology at the Stanford Cardiovascular Institute prior to joining CU.
+Edward is an Assistant Professor at University of Colorado School of Medicine (Department of Medicine/ Division of Cardiology), and a faculty member of the Integrated Physiology (IPHY), Biomedical Sciences (BSP), and the Cell Biology, Stem Cell, and Development (CSD) graduate programs.
+Edward received his Bachelor's degree in Molecular & Cell Biology at the University of California, Berkeley, his PhD at the University of California Los Angeles, and completed his Postdoctoral training at the Stanford Cardiovascular Institute prior to joining the University of Colorado.

 Logan is a Masters’ student at the Univ. of Colorado SOM studying Modern Human Anatomy.
 He is concurrently serving as the Director of Student Affairs for the Student Senate and as a Chapter Lead for Clear Direction Mentorship.
 He received his Bachelor of Science in Biological Sciences with a Minor in Chemistry from North Dakota State University.